naturalis/changing-invaders/README.md

 fi
 ```
 Please note that sbatch is the program where jobs are made known on the server.
 The program the job comprend is on the next lines.
-Because there is worked with '(single quote) arguments that are given are within "'" (double quote so most variabeles could contain spaces)
+Because there is worked with '(single quote) arguments that are given are within "'" (double quote so most variables could contain spaces)

 For this repo with a lot of things still in Dutch I refer to this commit: https://github.com/naturalis/changing-invaders/commit/184a23c18492c1197a6f8936b0b42a7750dde9e4
 For all scripts before cleanup(and translation) I refer to: https://github.com/naturalis/changing-invaders/tree/922c543dcc55c43b1ed627e0396ae57dc107ad10